 EDIT: a previous version of this article stated 25 of 26 would be laid off.
-The correct number is 22 of 39.
+The correct number is 22 of 39 and they would keep their jobs.

 It appears no movement has been made towards getting Wood Buffalo Housing (WBH) employees back to work.